metabase/metabase/docs/troubleshooting-guide/application-database.md

 You have installed Metabase, but:

 - you are trying to migrate the application database from H2 to another database and something has gone wrong,
+- you are trying to downgrade rather than upgrade,
 - it logs a `liquibase` error message when you try to run it,
 - it logs another error message that mentions `H2` or `h2` while it is running, or
 - you are on Windows 10 and get a warning about file permissions.